GoncaloFelicio/Pomodoro-App/README.md

 #### With MacOs

 - via App file:
-The app is already packaged for MacOs, this means after cloning the repo, you canunzip the folder "*/CastleDoroMac*" and double-click the pomodoro app icon inside 🍅.
+The app is already packaged for MacOs, this means after cloning the repo, you can unzip the folder "*/CastleDoroMac*" and double-click the pomodoro app icon inside 🍅.
 The app works for my current system: macOS 11.6.4 (20G417), other systems could give an issue.

 #### With Windows